 This therefore could lead to confusion so please do not adopt this practice!

 I hope you enjoyed this post explaining the difference between the Julian calendar vs Gregorian calendar.
 And I hope that it has helped you to understand dates a little more when it comes to genealogy research.

-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.